 Distributed training with nGraph¶

-Distributed training is not officially supported in version 0.15; however, some configuration options have worked for nGraph devices with mixed or limited success in testing environments.
+Distributed training is not officially supported as of version 0.19; however, some configuration options have worked for nGraph devices in testing environments.

 How?
 (Generic frameworks)¶